We are reducing the environmental impact of our packaging while ensuring that appliances are fully protected throughout their journey to the consumer.

 The Electrolux Group global packaging working group is developing packaging that is both more sustainable and fulfils its primary function – to contain, protect and market products.
 In 2022, the team developed global procedures and tools that will consistently support the design and development of packaging solutions in all Electrolux Group product lines and business areas.

-“The balance between packaging sustainability and functionality is complex,” says Maria Chiara Frijia, Sustainable Materials Innovation Expert working mainly with packaging.
+“The balance between packaging sustainability and functionality is complex,” says Maria Chiara Frijia, Sustainable Materials Innovation Expert working with packaging.
 “We are looking into more sustainable packaging solutions that are cost-effective and provide excellent protection, while reducing environmental impact, promoting circularity and decreasing carbon emissions.”

 Reimagining sustainable packaging for large appliances

-“Changing to new materials with recycled content involves rigorous testing and refining the material formulations to maintain their protective qualities,” says Frijia.
+“Changing to new materials involves rigorous testing and refining the material formulations to maintain their protective qualities,” says Frijia.
 “We are also re-designing our packaging to reduce the total amount of packaging we use as well as building a solid supply base and sourcing materials with a lower carbon footprint.”